naev/naev/dat/naevpedia/lore/factions/empire.md

 The Empire's power has declined since then and the security that was ensured in the Golden Age has diminished greatly as the Imperial military, once the guardian of much of inhabited space, now finds itself struggling to keep the core systems of the Empire's former territory secure, let alone the sparsely-populated border systems or the vast expanses beyond.

 The current Emperor was elected by what remained of the Council shortly after [the Incident](lore/history/incident), and has held power ever since.
-They is fairly inexperienced and refuses to acknowledge that the Empire is in decline.
+They are fairly inexperienced and refuses to acknowledge that the Empire is in decline.
 It was they who had the Emperor's Wrath built, and who initiated the Emperor's Fist project, despite the state the rest of his realm is in.
 Many believe they will not be Emperor much longer.